-Nicole has over 15 years of experience working with teens, including four years as a social studies teacher, two years as an English teacher and five years as a college advisor.
+Nicole has nearly 20 years experience working with teens, including 4 years as a social studies teacher, 2 years as an English teacher and 9 years as a college advisor.
 She has traveled extensively and has lived and taught in Korea and Japan.
 Nicole spent several years as a college advisor in public schools, where she helped students of all abilities and backgrounds secure admissions and funding for college.
-She founded On My Way in order to provide students and their families with the highest level of individualized help through the complex process of college admissions and financial aid.
-Nicole currently lives with her family in Berkeley, California.
+She founded On My Way to provide students and their families with the highest level of individualized help through the complex process of college admissions and financial aid.

 Priscilla Vivio, College Consultant and Transfer Specialist

-As the newest member of the On My Way team, Priscilla has a wealth of experience in college and career advising.
+As the Seattle-based consultant at On My Way, Priscilla has a wealth of experience in college and career advising.